 Experian's score of 65 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Experian reported total greenhouse gas emissions of approximately 188,200,000 kg CO2e, which includes 2,800,000 kg CO2e from Scope 1 and 18,400,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 50.1% by FY2030, using FY2019 as the baseline.
-Additionally, Experian is targeting a 15% reduction in absolute Scope 3 emissions, which encompass emissions from purchased goods and services, fuel and energy-related activities, and business travel, also by FY2030.
-Experian's commitment to sustainability is further underscored by its goal for 78% of its suppliers, by spend, to have science-based targets by FY2029.
-This aligns with the company's broader strategy to mitigate climate impact and contribute to global efforts to limit temperature rise to 1.5°C.
+In 2023, Experian reported total carbon emissions of approximately 190,700,000 kg CO2e, with Scope 1 emissions at about 2,800,000 kg CO2e, Scope 2 emissions at approximately 7,300,000 kg CO2e (market-based), and Scope 3 emissions reaching around 180,600,000 kg CO2e.
+This represents a significant reduction from previous years, particularly from 2019 when total emissions were about 524,500,000 kg CO2e.
+Experian has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.1% by FY2030, using FY2019 as the baseline.
+Additionally, the company plans to reduce Scope 3 emissions from purchased goods and services, fuel and energy-related activities, and business travel by 15% within the same timeframe.
+Furthermore, Experian is committed to ensuring that 78% of its suppliers, by spend, will have science-based targets by FY2029.
+These initiatives align with industry standards for climate action, demonstrating Experian's commitment to sustainability and reducing its overall carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents